CMA-ES/moarchiving/README.md

 ### 6. Performance indicators
+We implement the following performance indicators:
+- `hypervolume` (for MOArchive and CMOArchive)
+- `hypervolume_plus` (for MOArchive and CMOArchive), based on, but not completely equal to the one defined [here](https://doi.org/10.1109/TEVC.2022.3210897)
+- `hypervolume_plus_constr` (for CMOArchive), based on, but not completely equal to the one defined [here](https://doi.org/10.1016/j.ins.2022.05.106)

-To ensure that all performance indicators are easily comparable, we define all of them as maximization indicators (by multiplying hypervolume plus and ICMOP indicators by -1).
+To ensure that all performance indicators are easily comparable, we define all of them as maximization indicators (by multiplying `hypervolume_plus` and `hypervolume_plus_constr` indicators by -1).
 In this case, when the archive is not empty, all the indicators are positive and have the same value.

-The hypervolume of the archive can be accessed using the `hypervolume` attribute, or the `hypervolume_plus` attribute for the hypervolume plus indicator.
+As the archive doesn't yet support addition of ideal point, the values of indicators are not normalized.

 ```python